How To Compare Your Racing Laps Using Google Earth

 - The only ones we want are “GPS Lat”, “GPS Long” & “Time Slip” or their equivalents in your system.

-- Remove all the channels you don’t want by selecting the columns in a spreadsheet, right clicking and then selecting “Delete” like you did for the rows.
+- Remove all the channels you don’t want by selecting the columns in a spreadsheet, right-clicking and then selecting “Delete” as you did for the rows.

 Step 3: Import into Google Earth Pro

 - When you have cleaned up your CSV import the data into Google Earth Pro.

 - Open Google Earth Pro then select “File -> Import …”